The business arena is messed up with agonizing tales of heavily funded start-ups failing miserably due to various reasons, such as:

 Committing to the concept of life-long learning is perhaps the most effective way of succeeding as an entrepreneur.

-Charles Munger once said of Warren Buffett: “The other big secret [to our success] is that we’re good at lifelong learning.
-Warren is better in his 70s and 80s, in many ways, that he was when he was younger.
+Charles Munger once said of Warren Buffett, “The other big secret [to our success] is that we’re good at lifelong learning.
+Warren is better in his 70s and 80s, in many ways, than he was when he was younger.
 If you keep learning all the time, you have a wonderful advantage.”